msushkov/kbp-el/doc/inference_rules.md

 Writing inference rules
 ====

+TODO: finish

 Now we need to tell DeepDive how to generate a factor graph to perform probabilistic inference.
-We want ultimately to predict the `is_correct` column of the `relation_instances` table, but this output variables relies on the system's predictions for entity linking as well as the `is_correct` column of the `relation_mentions` table.
+We want ultimately to predict the `is_correct` column of the `relation_instances` table, but this output variables relies on the system's predictions for `is_correct` columsn of the entity linking tables, as well as the `is_correct` column of the `relation_mentions` table.

+# Entity linking

+TODO

 # Relation mentions